javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 But if we are going to set a cookie with an authentication session or a tracking id, then a user must allow that.

-Websites generally have two variants of following GDPR.
-You must have seen them both already in the web:
+Websites generally have two variants for following GDPR.
+You must have seen them both already on the web:

 1. If a website wants to set tracking cookies only for authenticated users.